Tailine/movie-db-web-app/README.md

 # About
-React app made using the moviedb API
+React app made using the moviedb API.

 # Instructions
 npm install
 npm start